opensrp/opensrp-web/docs/Architecture/store.md

 using the type property of the action, the reducer should then know how to modify the state. such functionality could be implemented as a form of switch structure such as a list of if statements or the more recommended approach which is to use a switch statement

-some universal rules on creating a reducer (from the official documentation):
+Some universal rules on creating a reducer (from the official documentation):

 - DO NOT:
   1. Mutate the reducer's arguments